gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 #### Windows

-There is no official support to run Kafkacat on Windows.
+There is no official support to run `kcat` on Windows.
 You might try the following link to run it on Windows: <https://ci.appveyor.com/project/edenhill/kafkacat/builds/23675338/artifacts>.

 An other option for Windows is to run it as a Docker container as shown above.

-### Display kcat options
+### Display `kcat` options

 `kcat` has many options.
-If you just enter `kcat` without any options, all the options with a short description is shown on the console.
+If you just enter `kcat` without any options, all the options with a short description are shown on the console.
 Additionally kcat will show the version which is installed.
 This is currently **1.7.0** if installed on Mac and **1.6.0** if on Ubuntu.

 ```bash